sian-alcock/project-01/README.md

 ### Game play
 The player starts with an empty grid on the right hand side of the screen labelled Farmer Giles' farm.
 His/her own farm sits on the left showing the crop configuration chosen in the initial set up screen.

-The player clicks on the cells in the grid on the right to reveal either nothing (grey square) or a 'hit crop' (cross image).
+The player clicks on the cells in the grid on the right to reveal either nothing (grey square) or a 'hit crop' (tick image).
 A different sound effect is played according to 'miss' or 'hit'.
 When the player has destroyed a whole set of crops, the images at the top of the screen update to show the set of crops with a line through them.

 Each time the player clicks, the computer (aka Farmer Giles), takes its turn - the impact of which is reflected in the left hand grid.
 The action of the click is managed for both the player and the computer in a single function as set out below.